Ale9806/open_clip_with_biomedica/README.md

-# How to Train a CLIP-like Model with OpenBioScience
+# How to Train a CLIP-like Model with BIOMEDICA?
 This is a (very minor) adaptation of the OpenCLIP repository to train CLIP-style models using the Biomedical archive.
 All credits go to the original developers of [OpeCLIP](https://github.com/mlfoundations/open_clip).
 This repository also builds upon an original discussion on OpenCLIP's [GitHub](https://github.com/mlfoundations/open_clip/discussions/812).

 # Introduction